MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 ### Manual scale

-In the Manual scale option the cluster has a static capacity that doesn't change automatically.
-You select the static capacity by using the **Instance count** bar.
-The cluster's scaling remains at that setting until you make another change.
+In the manual scale option, the cluster has a static capacity that doesn't change automatically.
+Select the static capacity by using the **Instance count** bar.
+The cluster's scaling remains at the selected setting until changed.

    ![Manual scale method.](media/manage-cluster-horizontal-scaling/manual-scale-method.png)